cloudBruhh/C-proramming/README.md

-These are juat basic entry level C programming programs.
+These are just basic entry level C programming programs.